Back in 2014, members of our team flew to Norway to meet the original scientist who developed YTE®.

-The AminoB12 formula appears to be even more effective than our older formula AminoPure+, and for this reason we are discontinuing AminoPure+.
+The AminoB12 formula appears to be even more effective than our older formula AminoPure+, and for this reason we have discontinued AminoPure+.

-For customers who use our Subscribe & Save option, we are locking in the price paid previously so there's no extra to pay any extra for changing to AminoB12, even when customers were on previously lower prices.
+For customers who use our Subscribe & Save option, the price you paid previously is locked in for life, so there's no extra to pay any extra for changing to AminoB12, even when customers were on previously lower prices.

 That's a big advantage of our Subscribe & Save option: to protect you from any increases in price.

 AminoB12 is our officially recommended alternative to AminoPure+ and we are pleased to make this available.
-Future orders of AminoPure+ will automatically be substituted with AminoB12.
+Future orders of AminoPure+ are automatically substituted with AminoB12.

 Of course, AminoB12 includes the recommended clinical dose of genuine Norwegian YTE®.